Pelosi calls for U.S. and world leaders to boycott China's 2022 Olympics | Politics

 Demands for some form of boycott of the Beijing Games are growing.
 Last month, Republican Senator Mitt Romney introduced an amendment to broader legislation to counter China that would implement a U.S. diplomatic boycott.

-Asked about Pelosi's comments, a senior administration official told Reuters the administration's position on the 2022 Olympics had not changed.
-Biden, a Democrat, has said China is America's strategic competitor, and has vowed to not let the country surpass the United States as a world leader on his watch.
+Asked about Pelosi's comments, a senior U.S. administration official told Reuters the administration's position on the 2022 Olympics had not changed.
+Biden, a Democrat, has said China is America's strategic competitor and has vowed to not let the country surpass the United States as a world leader on his watch.

 Proponents of Americans competing in Beijing's Olympics say it would be unfair to punish athletes, and the Games would provide a platform for the United States, which has one of the highest Winter Olympic medal counts, to show its vitality on the global stage.
 Sarah Hirshland, the chief executive officer of the U.S. Olympic and Paralympic Committee, said in a written statement the committee was concerned about the "oppression of the Uyghur population," but barring U.S. athletes from the Games was "certainly not the answer."